New Awards in NCI’s Cancer Systems Biology Consortium

 The CSBC brings together clinical and basic cancer researchers with physical scientists, engineers, mathematicians and computer scientists to tackle key questions in cancer biology from a novel point of view.
 “Cancer is a complex disease and it challenges our traditional approaches, making it hard to predict tumor growth and drug response,” said Daniel Gallahan, Ph.D., deputy director of NCI’s Division of Cancer Biology.
 “Cancer systems biologists embrace that complexity and use many different types of data to build mathematical models that allow us to make predictions about whether a tumor will metastasize or what drug combinations will be effective.”

 In addition to applying systems biology approaches to gain important insight into cancer, each CSBC Research Center supports an outreach program to promote training in interdisciplinary science, disseminate important research findings to the community, and to engage the public in cancer systems biology research.
-NCI recently awarded a grant to Sage Bionetworks in Seattle to serve as the CSBC Coordinating Center for data and resource sharing and facilitating collaborative scientific activities and systems biology-oriented outreach.
-More information on the consortium is available on the Coordinating Center’s newly launched website.
+In 2016, NCI awarded a grant to Sage Bionetworks in Seattle to serve as the CSBC Coordinating Center for data and resource sharing and facilitating collaborative scientific activities and systems biology-oriented outreach.
+More information on the consortium is available on the Coordinating Center’s website.

 “The CSBC program encourages team science and promotes a multi-disciplinary approach to studying cancer,” said Shannon Hughes, Ph.D., program director for the CSBC.
 “These approaches are critical to our ultimate goal of improving the lives of cancer patients.”